SunOner/sunone_aimbot/README.md

 The repository provides multiple AI models for different purposes:

 - *.pt: Default AI model.
-- *.onnx: Is CPU model.
+- *.onnx: The model is optimized to run on processors.
 - *.engine: Final exported model, which is faster than the previous two.

 - My .engine model was exported using specification version 8.6 (on an rtx 3080-TI graphics card).
 So if you were to run my .engine model on a gtx 1080 graphics card, the model would not start.
 You need to export it yourself.
 See what specification your graphics card [supports](https://ru.wikipedia.org/wiki/CUDA).
 So if your graphics card supports the 8.6 specification, then the model will start.
 The error may also occur due to the fact that I exported the model in a different version of TensorRT, it's better to just export the model yourself.